 Austen Barnett, Ph.D.

-Following this, he studied how gene expression patterns have changed to produce divergent morphologies in the mite Archegozetes, including its reduction of segmentation, limb development, and the deployment of Hox genes, for his Ph.D. work at the University of Southern Illinois.
+Following this, Dr. Barnett studied how gene expression patterns have changed to produce divergent morphologies in the mite Archegozetes, including its reduction of segmentation, limb development, and the deployment of Hox genes, for his Ph.D. work at the University of Southern Illinois.

-Following this fellowship, he then spent three years as a postdoctoral fellow at Harvard University in the lab of Prof. Cassandra Extavour, where he studied Hox genes, germ cell specification, and axial patterning in the cricket Gryllus.
+Following this fellowship, he then spent three years as a postdoctoral fellow at Harvard University in the lab of Prof. Cassandra Extavour, where he studied Hox genes, germ cell specification, and axial patterning in the cricket Gryllus bimaculatus.

 As of 2017, he is an assistant professor in the Department of Natural Sciences at DeSales University, where he teaches Genetics, Research Seminar, Developmental Biology and Introduction to Bioinformatics.